zatechub/Full-stack-webdev-challenge/Full-stack Web/README.md

     - Backend: Spring-boot, Kotlin
 - The Frontend is not allowed to communicate with 3rd party (external api) directly
 - The Backend acts as a middleware
-- Use a PRIVATE github repository to provide us your project
+- Use a PRIVATE GitHub repository to provide us your project

+### Attach

+Please remember to write tests and implement a thorough and detailed documentation of your project to accompany your submission, in order for your application to be considered by our reviewers.

 ### Hint

-Keep in mind that his is a demonstration of your capabilites.
+Keep in mind that this is a demonstration of your capabilities.
 So go ahead and impress us 🤯